-2.1 It is recognized that, in exceptional cases, an accounting officer may deem it necessary to expand or vary order against the original contract.

-- 2.2 Contract(s) may be expanded or varied by not more than 20% or R20 million (including all applicable taxes) for construction related goods, works and/or services of the original value of the contract, whichever is the lower amount. - 2.3 any deviation in excess of these thresholds will only be allowed subject to prior approval of relevant treasury.
+- 2.1 It is recognized that, in exceptional cases, an accounting officer may deem it necessary to expand or vary order against the original contract. - 2.2 Contract(s) may be expanded or varied by not more than 20% or R20 million (including all applicable taxes) for construction related goods, works and/or services and 15% or R15 million (including all applicable taxes for all other goods and services of the original value of the contract, whichever is the lower amount - 2.3 any deviation in excess of these thresholds will only be allowed subject to prior approval of relevant treasury.
 Whilst provision is made for deviations, it is imperative to note that requests for such deviations may only be submitted to the relevant treasury where good reasons exist.